ollielo/cinema_projectmanagement/design/2019/image_proposal/readme.md

 | 1.0  | 10.0 | 10.0  | 30.0   | temperature | output.cis |
 | 1.0  | 10.0 | 10.0  | 30.0   | pressure    | output.cis |
 | 1.0  | 10.0 | 10.0  | 30.0   | procID      | output.cis |

+## Open areas

+One question is how to represent to a consumer enough of a state so that the image can be reconstructed to an expected result.
+The specification and storage models should include the following information, so that the producer and consumer can perform an apples-to-apples comparison of the images:

+1. Default State.
+This should include current image, layer states (on or off), global variable ranges and default color maps.
+2. Color maps

 ## References